 Discuss Tick Prevention With BetterVet

 Prevention can go a long way in keeping you and your pet healthy and protected from the most common tickborne illnesses.
-Book an appointment online or schedule a home visit to discuss important measures to keep your dog safe and ensure your dog's vaccines are up-to-date.
+Book a virtual vet visit or schedule a home visit to discuss important measures to keep your dog safe and ensure your dog's vaccines are up-to-date.